Dehing Patkai National Park

+Dehing Patkai National Park harbours the largest stretch of lowland rainforests in India.
+Dehing Patkai Wildlife Sanctuary was declared as Dehing Patkai Elephant Reserve under Project Elephant.

 Dehing-Patkai as a potential wildlife sanctuary was identified in late 1980s during a primate survey as "Upper Dehing Wildlife Sanctuary".
-Subsequently during a study on white-winged wood duck in early 1990s, it was discovered as a globally important site for this duck and recommended to be upgraded to "Upper Dehing National Park".
+Subsequently, during a study on white-winged wood duck in early 1990s, it was discovered as a globally important site for this duck and recommended to be upgraded to "Upper Dehing National Park".

 It was declared a wildlife sanctuary on 13 June 2004.
 On 13 December 2020, the Government of Assam upgraded it into a national park.
 On 9 June 2021, the Forest Department of Assam officially notified it as a national park.

 Climate

 The climate of the region is mostly tropical with an annual rainfall of more than 4000 mm.
 Monthly precipitation is at least 60 mm.

 Wildlife

 Fauna

 Being a rainforest, this National Park is very rich in biodiversity.
 It is an ideal habitat for non-human primates.
 The species are slow loris, Assamese macaque, stump-tailed macaque, pig-tailed macaque, Rhesus monkey, capped langur and hoolock gibbon.
 So far, nearly 50 mammal species, 47 reptile species and 310 butterfly species have been recorded.
 Other noteworthy mammals found in this national park includes Chinese pangolin, dhole, Himalayan black bear, Malayan sun bear, crab-eating mongoose, small-toothed palm civet, binturong, jungle cat, leopard cat, Asian golden cat, marbled cat, Bengal tiger, leopard, clouded leopard, Asian elephant, gaur, red serow, sambar, barking deer, Red giant flying squirrel, Malayan porcupine and Asiatic brush-tailed porcupine.